koehnl/Seabird_ForageFish_model/README.md

 Siple, M.C., Essington, T.E. and E. Plagányi, É., 2019.
 Forage fish fisheries management requires a tailored approach to balance trade‐offs.
 Fish and Fisheries, 20(1), pp.110-124.
   - saves forage fish model runs to be used in the seabird model.

 -Seabird model function (in "SeabirdModel_use" folder) - both a non-stochastic model and model with stochasticity.
-Need non-stochastic for stable-age distribution prior to running with forage fish prey - includes files: Seabirdmodel_stochastic_general_2019.R and SeabirdStableAgeDistribution_GENERAL.R
+Need non-stochastic for stable-age distribution prior to running with forage fish prey - includes files: Seabirdmodel_stochastic_general_2019.R and SeabirdStableAgeDistribution_GENERAL.R - this code is sourced and used by other code

 -Code to run seabird model with base parameters and non-fished forage fish abundance (Run_seabird_2lifehistory.R)- can run this separately, or to produce results/figures, each figure code will source this code.